garimasingh128/ToDoista/README.md

 ## 🏆 Contributing

-Please read  [CONTRIBUTING.md](CONTRIBUTING..md)  for information on how to contribute to profext-extension.
+Please read  [CONTRIBUTING.md](CONTRIBUTING..md)  for information on how to contribute to ToDoista.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)